Re-run failed tests only (preview)

 - FAQs

-CircleCI is releasing new preview functionality to re-run failed tests only.
-When selecting this option (see image below), only a subset of tests are re-run, instead of re-running the entire test suite when a transient test failure arises.
+When you select rerun failed tests (see image below), a new workflow is triggered where only a subset of tests are rerun, instead of rerunning the entire test suite when a transient test failure arises.

-Historically, when your testing job in a workflow has flaky tests, the only option to get to a successful workflow was to re-run your workflow from failed.
-This type of re-run executes all tests from your testing job, including tests that passed, which prolongs time-to-feedback and consumes credits unnecessarily.
+Historically, when a testing job in a workflow had flaky tests, the only option to get to a successful workflow was to rerun your workflow from failed.
+This type of rerun executes all tests from your testing job, including tests that passed, which prolongs time-to-feedback and consumes credits unnecessarily.

-This re-run failed tests only option re-runs failed tests from the same commit, not new ones.
+This rerun failed tests option reruns failed tests from the same commit, not from subsequent commits.

 Prerequisites